lc2847/DatacleanProj/README.md

 source("run_analysis.R")

 A variable called "tidy" and a file tidy.txt will be created.
-See the comment in run_analysis.R for additional help.
+See the comment in run_analysis.R and Codebook.txt for additional explainations.